Boshieatcabbage/Group-11-Lunging/README.md

 # Agression Lunging Simulation

-Please copy the preprogrammed.py and fly.py into the definition and restart the kernel to make sure the program runs correctly
+Please copy the preprogrammed.py and fly.py to update the definition and restart the kernel to make sure the program runs correctly.

 # XXXXXXXXXXXXXXXXXXXXX File ###